anpho/2048-in-Cascades/README.md

 > This is the i18n and issue repo for 2048 ( BlackBerry 10 Platform ), you can submit issues and new localization files here.

-# how to do localization?
+## how to do localization?

-If you want to **Patch** some translation error, just clone this repo, fix it, and submit a pull request, I'll do the merge thing.
+1. fork this repo

-If you want to make a new localization file, you can copy the x2048.ts file to x2048-locale.ts and do the translation, then submit a pull request.
+2. edit the language files that you want to update

-# What I could offer?
+3. send a pull request when you ready

-Every new complete language contributor can join my *Vendor Tester* team, and can download all my apps for free.
+## how to contact me ?

-### Merrick Zhang [anpho]
+You can contact me via [Email](mailto:anpho@bbdev.cn?subject=2048-in-cascades-request) or Channel: PIN:C0019B53D